jdesousa-univ/Currency-Unions/README.md

 # Currency-Unions
-Here is a series of programs to create a bilateral currency union dataset.
+Here is a series of programs to create a dataset of bilateral monetary unions between 235 countries over 76 years, from 1948 to 2023.

 - First version: 4th March 2009
 - This version: 4th February 2024